 In connection with the establishment of private limited companies, increases in share capital and mergers (merging of private limited companies), the company can decide to pay in a premium.

 Paying a premium means that the shareholders pay in an amount per share which exceeds the nominal value of the share.
-Premiums are not regulated in the Companies Act, but form part of the company's unrestricted equity. (capital which the shareholders have contributed as a premium or which has been generated through the company's operating profits).
+Premiums are not regulated in the Limited Liability Companies Act, but form part of the company's unrestricted equity.
+(Capital which the shareholders have contributed as a premium or which has been generated through the company's operating profits).

 Loans from shareholders